Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Numerical simulations

-We use two different sets of initial conditions; one spherical cloud as a controlled simulation, and three clouds hosted by small dark matter halos selected from cosmological simulations.
 The spherical cloud has a uniform density $n_{\rm H,ini}=0.1 \ \percc$ and temperature $T_{\rm ini} = 300 \ {\rm K}$.
 The cloud radius and mass are $R_{\rm ini}=551$ pc and $M_{\rm ini}=2.3\E{6} \ \Msun$, corresponding to the half Jeans length and the Jeans mass, respectively, for the uniform cloud with density $n_{\rm H,ini}/f_{\rm enh}$, where $f_{\rm enh} = 1.8$ is the enhancement factor \citep{MatsumotoHanawa03}.
-We perturb the initial densities so that the root mean square of the density is 10\% of the mean density.
+We first put SPH particles in a box with length $2R_{\rm ini}$ on a side with a random seed.
+Since the amplitude of density perturbation resulting from Poisson noise is too large, we perform the preliminary calculation without gravity to relax the perturbation.
+The calculation is performed with the isothermal equation of state in a periodic boundary box until the root-mean-square of particle density becomes 0.1 of the mean density \citep[the same level as the simulations of][]{Machida15}.
+Then we cut out the gas sphere with radius $R_{\rm ini}$.

 We impose solid rotation such that the rotation energy relative to the gravitational energy $\beta _{\rm ini}= \Omega _{\rm ini}^2 R_{\rm ini}^3 / 3GM_{\rm ini}$ is $10^{-3}$, corresponding to the angular velocity $\Omega _{\rm ini}=1.4\E{-17} \ {\rm s^{-1}}$.
 The initial number fractions of deuterium and helium relative to hydrogen nuclei are $5.3\E{-5}$ and $0.079$, respectively.
 The number fractions of electron and hydrogen molecules relative to hydrogen nuclei are $y(e)=10^{-4}$ and $y({\rm H_2})=10^{-6}$, respectively.
 Both deuterium and helium are initially assumed to be in neutral atoms.
 The spherical cloud calculations are dubbed ``UNI'' hereafter.
+The cosmic microwave background (CMB) radiation contribute to the gas heating by exciting the level populations and giving the energy with grains.
+For UNI, we assume the CMB temperature $T_{\rm CMB} = 45$ K, corresponding to the redshift $z\simeq 15$.